ASFHyP3/hyp3-sdk/docs/index.md

 response = api.submit_jobs(jobs)
 ```

-The `get_jobs` method with request all jobs from the API and return them in a list of dictionaries
+The `get_jobs` method will request all jobs from the API and return them in a list of dictionaries
 ```python
 response = api.get_jobs()
 ```